Scimonster/localBrowse/programs/standards.md

 A short description of your program that will be displayed in a tooltip for the `name`.

 ### `routes` - Object of Functions
 Your program can provide a web interface besides the plain HTML from `html`.
 This is done through the `routes` object.
 Each key in the object is used as the request function for `/programs/YOUR PROGRAM NAME/KEY IN OBJECT`.
 The functions are passed two arguments: `req` and `res`.
 These are the same as any Express `req`/`res` objects.
-Only GET requests are supported right now, with POST coming soon.
+Both GET and POST requests are supported.

 The route `/programs/YOUR PROGRAM NAME/html` is reserved for outputting the callback value of `html`, and `/programs/YOUR PROGRAM NAME/buttons` for generating the buttons.